 Herschel, John Frederick William (1792–1871)

-English astronomer, only son of F. William Herschel,
+John Herschel was an English astronomer, only son of F. William Herschel,

 who continued his father's observations of nebulae and double stars, and,